4digitmwc/media-centre-articles/interviews/week5-1.md

 **oyama mahiro**: i expect to see my combro cup teammate molli!!!
 Maybe i can say owo and they instantly let us win for free  (ゝω・´★)

-**McButt**: i will be shivering my timbers as china is the good (My teammate of another mania tournament have one China 4dm player.maybe i can say owo to him and make us win the game (ゝω・´★)) I LOVE YOU MOLLI
+**McButt**: i will be shivering my timbers as china is the good (My teammate of another mania tournament have one China 4dm player.
+Maybe i can say owo to him and make us win the game (ゝω・´★)) I LOVE YOU MOLLI

 **Neon-Hooray**: I expect China